25 Years and Counting

 Carey Casey joined the team in 2006 as Chief Executive Officer, bringing with him a unique mixture of vibrant leadership and caring encouragement.

 After several years of partnership, NCF merged with WATCH D.O.G.S.
 (Dads Of Great Students), a program that brings fathers and father figures into schools as volunteers.
 WATCH D.O.G.S. is one of the nation’s largest and most respected school-based, family, and community engagement, organizations in the country.
-Since the program’s creation in 1998, more than 6,450 schools across 47 states and 7 countries have launched a WATCH D.O.G.S. program of their own.
+Since the program’s creation in 1998, more than 6,450 schools across the country have launched a WATCH D.O.G.S. program of their own.
 Each school year hundreds of thousands of fathers and father-figures make a positive impact on millions of children by volunteering millions of hours in their local schools through this amazing one-of-a-kind program.

 NCF simplified its research framework and created a culture-changing strategy called Championship Fathering, also the title of Carey Casey’s first book.
 Championship Fathering asks dads to commit to five actions: Loving, Coaching and Modeling for their own children, Encouraging other children, and Enlisting more dads to join the team.
 In his unique and dynamic style, Carey began taking this message to groups of dads at seminars and speaking events around the country.